jealyvda/fullstackHelsinki/README.md

 ## Chapters 4-13: Bloglist
 All chapters going forward focus on developping a Bloglist app.
 The current webapp is not yet deployed to the internet, but the source code can be found in the respective folders.
 Note that the newer folders are copies of the older folders with new functionalities.
 This is necessary for the grading scheme by the University of Helsinki.

-The concepts discussed in these chapters, up until Chapter 5, include:
+The concepts discussed in these chapters, up until Chapter 6, include:
-* Front-end and back-end testing
+* Front-end and back-end testing (Cypress, Jest)
 * User administration and login
 * Token authentication
+* State management (Redux, React Query)

 ## Notes App
 Besides the individual programming exercises, the course continuously builds on the Notes app to illustrate concepts and provide examples.